White female teacher teaching small diverse class in bright classroom

 Insider Insight on AP Courses: Which Classes Are Best to Take?

-With 11 Advanced Placement courses under her belt, this student has a ton of inside info to share.
-Here's how to determine which ones are best for you.
+With 11 Advanced Placement courses under her belt, this student has a lot of inside info to share.
+Use it to decide which AP classes may be best for you!

 Spring is the season for choosing classes for the next step in your high school journey.
 Some of you may have already submitted your choices and could be questioning them, while others are entirely lost on how to structure the next year of their lives.
 Many of you will be taking AP classes next semester, and it can be stressful deciding which ones to take.
 That’s what this guide is for!
 I’ll help you map out the different choices for each subject and offer some insight as to what I think are the best choices for each grade level and interest.